Blog /

 Certificate-Based Authentication verifies a user’s identity using a digital certificate issued by a trusted authority.
 This method relies on cryptographic keys rather than passwords, making it highly secure and resistant to common authentication threats.

 How does it work?
-When logging in, the user presents a digital certificate stored on their device.
-The system verifies the certificate against a trusted Certificate Authority (CA), confirming the user’s identity without requiring a password.
-This method is commonly used in enterprise environments, VPNs, and secure networks.
+When logging in, the user presents a digital certificate stored on their device, which the system validates against a trusted Certificate Authority (CA), confirming the user’s identity without requiring a password.

 Why is it useful?
 Since authentication is based on cryptographic validation, certificates are difficult to forge and eliminate the risks associated with weak passwords.
 They also reduce the need for repeated logins, providing a seamless experience for enterprise users.